PREVIOUS WORK

 INDIGART DESIGNS

 A dialogue between fashion, craft, and cultural memory.
+Collection for Indigartdesigns.

 DRIFT DENIM

 A material-driven exploration of denim through redesign.
+5 wearable pieces.

 CROSS-ROADS

 Two stories dependent on each other to exist.
+Knittings interlocked, new methods of knitting.

 An exploration of knitting techniques and draping, created by simultaneously knitting two different materials into one continuous structure.
-Cotton and metallized yarn are joined through crossovers and mirrored turns, forming a single interconnected knit where each material relies on the other for balance and functionality.
+Cotton and metallized yarn are joined through crossovers and mirrored turns, forming a single interconnected knit where each piece relies on the other for balance and functionality.

 ALOK PERFOMANCE LOOK